gohjongching/financial_plot_react/readme.md

 # 1. Backend (app.py)

 This Flask web application serves several purposes:
-- it allows users to upload CSV files
+- It allows users to upload CSV files.
-- processes these files to generate visual charts (graphs),
+- Processes these files to generate visual charts (graphs).
-- and then serves these charts back to the user.
+- Serves these charts back to the user.
-The application is structured to handle file uploads securely, validate the structure of the uploaded CSV, generate charts based on the CSV data, and finally, allow the retrieval of these charts.
+- The application is structured to handle file uploads securely, validate the structure of the uploaded CSV, generate charts based on the CSV data, and finally, allow the retrieval of these charts.

 ## Initial Setup